THEY’RE LOST! WHAT DO I DO?

 They can get spooked into running away or be stolen easily.

 Get your furry family member microchipped and/or tattooed.
-It is a permanent way to have positive ID if they are ever lost.
+It is a permanent way to have a positive ID if they are ever lost.

 Place contact information on their collar